vuejs/vue/README.md

 Note that Vue.js only supports [ES5-compliant browsers](http://kangax.github.io/compat-table/es5/) (IE8 and below are not supported).
 To check out live examples and docs, visit [vuejs.org](http://vuejs.org).

+## What to Use Vue.js for and When to Use It

 ## Questions

 For questions and support please use the [Gitter chat room](https://gitter.im/vuejs/vue) or [the official forum](http://forum.vuejs.org).
 The issue list of this repo is **exclusively** for bug reports and feature requests.